 According to the NIH, the short-term effects fall under something called Wernicke’s Encephalopathy.
 The common symptoms they have include mental confusion, lack of muscle coordination, and abnormal eye movements.
 Depending on the individual, they may exhibit one or all of these symptoms.
 Below are some other addiction signs that may occur.

 At this stage, it is somewhat easy for alcoholics to address these signs.
 However, many alcoholics do not actively seek treatment.
 As a result, 80 percent of people move onto the next stage: Korsakoff’s Psychosis.

 Long Term Effects

-Korsakoff’s Psychosis, otherwise known as long-term wet brain, is the long term case of when an alcoholic tells you that he is not drunk.
+Korsakoff’s Psychosis, otherwise known as the long-term wet brain, is the long-term case of when an alcoholic tells you that he is not drunk.
 They will often forget their friends, family, and recent people that they have met.
-Classic signs of this are comparable to dementia: asking the same questions repetitively, creating fictions out of reality, and not being aware of anything being wrong.
+Classic signs of this are comparable to dementia: asking the same questions repetitively, creating fiction out of reality, and not being aware of anything being wrong.
 Below are some other potential symptoms.

 - Trouble learning new skills